NOT YET A BASIC or PREMIUM MEMBER/ACCOUNT HOLDER?

 This content costs $16

 1724 words SAVE TIME!
-Let us POST this content directly to your web site.
+We can BROADCAST this content directly to your web site.
 Contact us for details.

 First, you should be healthy when you leave on your trip.
 A last minute cold aside, you don’t want to be climbing on a plane if you have the flu or some serious illness.
 That seems obvious, but people do it all the time.
 Not only will you be miserable, but you might be infecting others on the plane with you.